 Here, we’ll unpack the latter: How much is “too much” cash?
 And why is “too much cash” a bad thing?

-What we mean by that is that you’re actually losing money when your excess cash isn’t in the right vehicles, because the purchasing power of cash inevitably decreases with inflation.
-And that’s why having “too much cash” is a bad thing.
+What we mean by that is that you’re actually losing money when excess cash isn’t in the right vehicles, because the purchasing power of cash inevitably decreases with inflation.

 Because cash loses its value over time, it’s important to understand exactly how much cash you should have and where you should keep it.

-If you’re risk-averse, you’re probably afraid of losing money.
+If you’re risk averse, you’re probably afraid of losing money.
 And, as we know, if you have too much cash, the value of your money is most definitely declining.
-Sure, your cash doesn’t have a huge downside (and this is what makes it inherently makes it low-risk), but having too much cash does mean you’d be unnecessarily writing a death sentence for a portion of your cash.
+Sure, your cash doesn’t have a huge downside, and this inherently makes it low-risk, but having too much cash does mean you’d be unnecessarily writing a death sentence for a portion of your cash.

 It can be deceiving to think that you aren't losing money, because unlike investment accounts that show your positive or negative returns, current accounts don’t show that the cash's purchasing power is actually declining.
-You need to remember that just because you don’t see the absolute value of your cash declining in your account, the real value of your money is still decreasing, and that in practice you're actually losing money.
-It’s like being in an investment that has an invisible ever-worsening negative return.
+In fact, it’s like being in an investment that has an invisible ever-worsening negative return.
 Though cash itself isn’t an investment, it’s still an asset that you must manage intelligently as part of your financial plan.

 If you consider yourself risk-averse, there are low-risk, medium-to-long-term investment options that can earn you more than you more than what cash management solutions might.

-In fact, our lowest-risk investment portfolio has earned about 9.85% since 2017.
+In fact, our lowest-risk investment portfolio has earned an annualised return of 2.3% and cumulative return of 11.2% in USD terms since its inception in 2017¹.
 How?
-“Low risk” means that you’re not exposing yourself to a large downside, not that you can't earn returns.
+“Low risk” means that you’re not exposing yourself to a large downside — it doesn’t mean you’re not able to earn returns.
 Our investment framework, ERAA®, strategically and uniquely maximises returns within a given risk constraint.
 Your money should be accessible and low-risk, and that’s why we don’t have any lock-up periods.

 Dividends that don’t get reinvested can cause cash allocations in portfolios to compound.
 At StashAway, we reinvest your dividends to make sure we’re making the most of your investments.

 We also use fractional shares down to 0.0001 of a share to maximise the power of your cash.
-Most fund managers don’t do that.
 To be as efficient as possible with your investments, we target a 1% cash allocation for your portfolios.

 Your cash management strategy is absolutely part of your long-term financial plan.
-Just as a successful long-term financial plan requires discipline not to overspend on your monthly budget, and not to tap into your emergency fund for non-emergencies (no matter how badly you think you need that vacation, we promise you it's not an emergency), it also requires discipline not to liquidate your long-term investments unnecessarily.
+A successful long-term financial plan requires discipline not to overspend on your monthly budget and not to tap into your emergency fund for non-emergencies (no matter how badly you think you need that vacation, we promise you it's not an emergency).
+Likewise, it also requires discipline not to liquidate your long-term investments unnecessarily.